 LoopBack 4 core is an open source TypeScript platform for Node.js, specializing in building large scale applications with great flexibility, composability, and extensibility.

-The following key modules are used by the LoopBack framework to offer API and Microservice capabilities.
-They can be used independently as a base platform to build large scale applications in TypeScript and Node.js.
+Any of these three modules can be used independently as a base platform to build large scale applications in TypeScript and Node.js.

 Some characteristics of large scale applications are: